Which of the following lists the meninges in the correct order fr... | Channels for Pearson+

 1

-Recall the order from superficial to deep: To determine the correct order, start with the outermost layer (dura mater), followed by the middle layer (arachnoid mater), and finally the innermost layer (pia mater).
+Step 3: Analyze the options provided in the problem.
+The correct order from superficial to deep should follow the anatomical arrangement: dura mater (outermost), arachnoid mater (middle), and pia mater (innermost).

-Compare the given options: Review each option and match it against the correct order of meninges (dura mater, arachnoid mater, pia mater).
+Step 4: Compare each option to the correct order.
+Eliminate options that do not match the sequence of dura mater, arachnoid mater, and pia mater.

-Select the correct answer: Identify the option that lists the meninges in the correct order from superficial to deep, which is 'Dura mater, arachnoid mater, pia mater'.
+Step 5: Confirm that the correct answer is 'Dura mater, arachnoid mater, pia mater,' as this matches the anatomical arrangement of the meninges from superficial to deep.

 Watch next